Marijuana And The Law Proves A Timely Topic

 "The event went extremely well," said Vitiello.
 "Originally, we planned for approximately 60 attendees and twice as many people showed up after we moved the event to a larger venue.
 I worked on the conference for months with Katie Nystrom, the symposium editor of the McGeorge Law Review.
 She and the rest of the McGeorge Law Review board were a delight to work with and deserve much praise."

-Speakers included Robert Weisberg, director of the Stanford Criminal Justice Center; Susan Mandiberg, Lewis & Clark Law School; Sam Kamin, University of Denver College of Law; Dr. Itai Danovitch, director of addiction psychiatry clinical services, Cedars-Sinai Medical Center; Judge Steven Alm, First Circuit Court, Hawaii; Benjamin Wagner, U.S. Attorney, Eastern District of California, Antonio Martinez, former Attorney General, Baja California, Mexico; and Pacific McGeorge professors Emily Garcia Uhrig and Gerald Caplan.
+Speakers included Robert Weisberg, director of the Stanford Criminal Justice Center; Susan Mandiberg, Lewis & Clark Law School; Sam Kamin, University of Denver College of Law; Dr. Itai Danovitch, director of addiction psychiatry clinical services, Cedars-Sinai Medical Center; Judge Steven Alm, First Circuit Court, Hawaii; Benjamin Wagner, U.S. Attorney, Eastern District of California, Antonio Martinez, former Attorney General, Baja California, Mexico; and McGeorge professors Emily Garcia Uhrig and Gerald Caplan.

 "Julie Davies, Mary-Beth Moylan and Leslie Jacobs, who served as moderators, kept us on task," Vitiello said.
 "Leslie handled questions directed to Wagner from a number of folks, including an operator of a medical marijuana dispensary and one of her lawyers.
 That was an interesting exchange."